JunTan11/JunTan11/README.md

 # Hello there, I'm Yi Jun!

-I am a student in River Valley High School, planning to software engineering in the future.
+I am a student in River Valley High School, planning to software engineering and physics in the future.
 I have a passion for understanding and implementing new technologies, and I love to share my knowledge and learn from others.

 ## 🎓 Education